-The table below represents the effect on the fair value estimation of commodity derivative contracts that would occur from hydrocarbon prices changes by ten percent in 12 months after the reporting date:
+The table below represents the effect on the fair value estimation of portfolio of commodity derivative contracts that would occur from hydrocarbon prices changes by ten percent:

-Year ended 31 D ecember:
+Year ended 31 De ecember:

-Effect on the fair value 2020 2019
+Effect on the fair value 2021 2020

-Increase by ten percent (985) (1,478)
+Increase by ten percent 1,537 (285)

-Decrease by ten percent 985 1,478
+Decrease by ten percent (1,537) 285

 Recognition and remeasurement of the shareholders' loans to joint ventures.
-Terms and conditions of certain shareholders' loans provided by the Group to its joint ventures OAO Yamal LNG, OOO Arctic LNG 2 and ZAO Terneftegas contain certain financial (benchmark interest rates adjusted for the borrower credit risk) and non-financial (actual interest rates on the borrowings of shareholders, expected free cash flows of the borrower and expected maturities) variables and in accordance with the Group's accounting policy were classified as financial assets at fair value through profit or loss.
+Terms and conditions of certain shareholders' loans provided by the Group to its joint ventures OAO Yamal LNG and OOO Arctic LNG 2 contain certain financial (benchmark interest rates adjusted for the borrower credit risk) and non-financial (actual interest rates on the borrowings of shareholders, expected free cash flows of the borrower and expected maturities) variables and in accordance with the Group's accounting policy were classified as financial assets at fair value through profit or loss.